 This feature is a stitch rather than a function (such as the long stitch).
 When this stitch (No. 21) is selected, the machine stitches a straight stitch, sewing every fourth one.
 The longest stitch possible is 20 mm when the stitch length is set at 5mm.

-Stitch: Basting stitch No. 21

-Thread: cotton or polyester

-Stitch length: 3.5 mm - 5 mm

-Feed-dog: up (sewing position)

-Presser foot: Reverse pattern foot No. 1
+Stitch: Needle: Thread: Stitch length: Feed-dog: Presser foot:

+Basting stitch No. 21 size and type suitable for the fabric selected cotton or polyester 3.5mm - 5mm up (sewing position) Reverse pattern foot No. 1C

 Basting stitch